gregoryguillou/terraform-api/docs/CONTRIBUTING.md

-# Contribute to Terraform-deck
+# Contribute to Terraform API

 ## Your support is welcome

-There are many ways to contribute to `Terraform-deck`:
+There are many ways to contribute to `Terraform API`:

 - Try it, review the documentation and, if you have any problem, open an issue on the project
 - If you like it, watch it on github, write tweets or article, share your experience with others; put some videos on Youtube...
 - If face a problem, OPEN AN ISSUE!
 Describe it as much as you can.
-Be kind and follow the [code of conduct](https://github.com/gregoryguillou/terraform-deck/blob/master/docs/CODE_OF_CONDUCT.md).
+Be kind and follow the [code of conduct](https://github.com/gregoryguillou/terraform-api/blob/master/docs/CODE_OF_CONDUCT.md).
 We value your feedback!
 - If you have ideas for enhancements or new business cases that you do not manage to handle, don't hesitate to open an issue too or, if you prefer [contact m from github](https://github.com/gregoryguillou).
 - Fork the project and create pull-request to correct or enrich the documentation, examples, drawings or whatever you want
-- Review and comment the code, provide development ideas. `Terraform-deck` relies on a large set of technologies and can easily be enhanced, because we are all beginners with Swagger, ExpressJS, Mocha, Bunyan, Docker and many more...
+- Review and comment the code, provide development ideas. `Terraform API` relies on a large set of technologies and can easily be enhanced, because we are all beginners with Swagger, ExpressJS, Mocha, Bunyan, Docker and many more...